 The Phalaenopsis must be placed in a spot where there is sufficient light, but avoid direct sunlight, particularly in the summer months.
 If the leaves turn yellow this can be a sign of too much direct sunlight.
-The shedding of buds or dark-green leaves points to a possible lack of light.
+The shedding of buds or dark green leaves points to a possible lack of light.
 Phalaenopsis also dislikes draughts, and the plant should not be placed right next to a radiator.

 Watering a Phalaenopsis orchid

 To get the plant to flower again you need to cut the branch off above the second ‘eye’.
 This is a thickening of the branch.
 Start by counting from below.
 You can prune the branch above the second eye twice, after which it is a good idea to cut the branch as low as possible.
-The plant can flower again after six months.

-|Be Careful with the sun: These plant should not be placed in direct sunlight, as there is a risk of burning.
+|Be careful with the sun: these plants should not be placed in direct sunlight, as there is a risk of burning.
 A light spot where the sun does not hit directly is perfect.
 A north-facing window or a screen from the sun should be fine as well.|

-|Immersion once per week: A potted plant with its pot in a tub of water indicates that this plant like to be immersed with its root ball i the water for a short time (10 mintes).
+|Immerse once per week: A potted plant with its pot in a tub of water indicates that this plant likes to be immersed with its root ball in the water for a short time (10 minutes).
 After immersion, make sure that the water is drained off.|

-|(Orchid) Nutrition once a month: This plant has a moderate nutritional need.
+|(Orchid) Nutrition once a month: this plant has a moderate nutritional need.
 Feeding it once a month in accordance with the concentration recommended on the product is sufficient.|

-|Minimum 15°C, Maximum 25°C: This plant feels at home in most living rooms.|
+|Minimum 15°C, maximum 25°C: the orchid feels at home in most living rooms.|

-|Not suitable for consumption: These plants are not suitable for consumption by humans and animals.|
+|Not suitable for consumption: these plants are not suitable for consumption by humans and animals.|